 News media often cover a hothead who kills in a moment of passionate emotion.
 Most humans are capable of doing so if pushed to the brink.
 Such a criminal is contrasted with the “coldblooded” predator who kills with little or no emotion – a small but significant portion of the general public – the psychopath:

-The world's foremost authority on psychopathy, Professor Robert D. Hare of the University of British Columbia, says that psychopaths don’t feel positive emotions – much like Mr. Spock or Data on “Star Trek.”
+The world's foremost authority on psychopathy, Professor Robert D. Hare of the University of British Columbia, says that psychopaths don’t feel positive emotions – much like robots.
 Most conventional treatment for psychopathy, such as group therapy, only makes them worse; it teaches them how to better manipulate people and fake emotions.

 Experts say that psychopaths, while having an extreme mental disorder, are legally sane – they know right from wrong but commit a crime anyway.
 By trying to hide their guilt, they prove they knew it was wrong – thus they are sane per the law's McNaughton Rule.

-A psychopath’s brain has a dysfunctional amygdala (the center of compassion, fear, sexual orientation, etc.) combined with a dysfunctional Prefrontal Cortex (the ‘executive power center’ that regulates impulse control, emotions, pro-social behavior, and moral judgement).
+A psychopath’s brain has a dysfunctional Amygdala (the center of morality, compassion, fear, anxiety, sexual orientation, etc.) combined with a dysfunctional Prefrontal Cortex (the ‘executive power center’ that regulates impulse control, emotions, pro-social behavior, and moral judgement).
 A psychopath’s brain is hyper-sensitive to his reward and hypo-sensitive to the suffering of others – making a psychopath very dangerous.

 Psychopathic symptoms include a core, aggressive narcissism and being psychically isolated from other people.
 They believe they’re entitled to do whatever they want.
 Psychopaths lack compassion like someone born blind lacks eyesight.
 They lack a conscience, thus never feel guilt or loyalty.
 Without compassion for others – the essence of humanity – they blithely deceive and harm those who trust them.